pusher/k8s-spot-rescheduler/README.md

 ## [TODO](#todo)

-* Refactor 'worker' to 'onDemand' increase abstraction from Pusher systems
 * Add spacial limits - Don't consider spot instances with less than X% spare resource?
 Don't consider worker instances with less than X% requested?
 (Might be cleaned up by autoscaler anyway?)